The End of the Beginning

 Or do they need to eat?

 You don’t need to watch the entire video.
 It has faith workers trying to heal through prayer, there are right wing gun nuts who believe that the media is inflating the scale of the problem by associating every death with coronovirus and it has mass graves… so many graves.
 But what I see is the poverty.
 They can’t run away.
 They can’t socially distance because the living spaces are so cramped.
 They can’t not work because that just means hunger or homelessness or both.
-For billions and billions of people their normal lives mean they risk death and bereavement.
-Watching the news (and it is easy to find these videos, it took seconds and I couldn’t possibly watch them all) I am struck by how poorly humanity has done.

 Yes, we have the internet and satellites and we can criss-cross the globe.
 In some countries we have an astonishing amount of wealth.
 But that’s not the ‘normal’ for a great many people.
 Even in rich countries like the USA normal can be poverty and insecurity and grief.